GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_srcs_basic_ex.md

 ```
 6. Click `ok`
 7. Save the new column by clicking on ![](/fig/mActionSaveEdits.png) in the attribute table and end the editing mode by clicking on ![](/fig/mActionToggleEditing.png)
-8. Sorte the new column “Watersources_pop" and finde out wich districts have the highest and lowest number of water sources per 10.000 people
+8. Sort the new column “Watersources_pop" and find out which districts have the highest and lowest number of water sources per 10.000 people